ermyas/sgnv2/docs/workflows.md

 [Spec reference of x/pegbridge consensus module](../x/pegbridge/spec/README.md).

 Goal: Token T exists on chain A but not on chain B, and we would like to support a 1:1 pegged token T' on chain B.

 Approach: Deploy a PeggedToken ([example](https://github.com/celer-network/sgn-v2-contracts/blob/a75ac8dc8b/contracts/pegged/tokens/MultiBridgeToken.sol)) on chain B with zero initial supply, and config SGN (through gov) to mark it as 1:1 pegged to the chain A’s original token.
-Anyone can lock original token T on chain A’s [OriginigalTokenVault contract](https://github.com/celer-network/sgn-v2-contracts/blob/a75ac8dc8b/contracts/pegged/OriginalTokenVaultV2.sol) to trigger mint of pegged token T’ on chain B through the [PeggedTokenBridge contract](https://github.com/celer-network/sgn-v2-contracts/blob/a75ac8dc8b/contracts/pegged/PeggedTokenBridgeV2.sol) accordingly.
+Anyone can lock original token T on chain A’s [OriginalTokenVault contract](https://github.com/celer-network/sgn-v2-contracts/blob/a75ac8dc8b/contracts/pegged/OriginalTokenVaultV2.sol) to trigger mint of pegged token T’ on chain B through the [PeggedTokenBridge contract](https://github.com/celer-network/sgn-v2-contracts/blob/a75ac8dc8b/contracts/pegged/PeggedTokenBridgeV2.sol) accordingly.

 ### Deposit original token on chain A and mint pegged token on chain B
 1. User calls [deposit](https://github.com/celer-network/sgn-v2-contracts/blob/a75ac8dc8b/contracts/pegged/OriginalTokenVaultV2.sol#L65) on chain A to lock original tokens in chain A’s vault contract.